openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

   With the visual editor you create, edit, and format content in a word processing-like interface, without using HTML markup directly.
 With the visual editor, you can more easily format your content, and add links and images.

   The visual editor includes an **HTML** option for you to review the HTML markup and make small formatting changes to your content.
-However, this HTML option does not provide the detailed control you can get with the raw HTML editor, and does not support custom formatting or scripts.
+However, this HTML option does not provide the detailed control you can get with the raw HTML editor, nor does it support custom formatting or scripts.

   If you add a Text component and select **Text**, when you select **Edit** the visual editor opens by default.